Growing Fruitful Apple Trees

 Reading Time: 4 minutes

 By Lee Park – Forget pumpkin spice.
-Apples are where it’s at in autumn.
-It’s too late to get your apple tree to produce a bountiful harvest this year, but growing fruitful apple trees next year can be a whole new story.
+Apples are where it’s at in the autumn.
+If it’s too late to get your apple tree to produce a bountiful harvest this year, growing fruitful apple trees next year can be a whole new story.
 So if you’re looking for your trees to produce the apple of your pie, here’s how to grow fruitful apple trees.

 Plant More Than One Apple Tree

 You won’t see many apples if you only plant one tree — unless your neighbor has apple trees or you live near an apple orchard.